jehboyes/finance_manager/docs/source/powerapp_guide.rst

 Viewing Finances
 ----------------

 The **Finances** tab summarises the finances for all existing sets in the selected cost centre.
+Clicking on a line shows an account-level breakdown of what is behind the figures for that line in the current set (e.g., in the below screenshot, because 2021 BP1 is selected, the account level figures shown on the right are for 2021 BP1).

 .. warning::
     Currently, the finances shown here are not 'live': they are updated manually by an administrator, as PowerApps is unable to run a full update due to authentication restrictions.

     This will be fixed in the future.